nonzzz/vite-plugin-compression/README.md

 ### Others

-If you want to further optimize the bundle size.
-You can take a look [vite-plugin-cdn2](https://github.com/nonzzz/vite-plugin-cdn)
+If you want to analysis your bundle assets.
+Maybe you can try [vite-bundle-analyzer](https://github.com/nonzzz/vite-bundle-analyzer)

 ### LICENSE